Area News and Updates

 New York State Boating Safety Course

-Taught by Volunteers Every August
+Taught by Volunteers Every Late July

 The New York State Safe Boating Course is taught each Summer by volunteers from the Schroon Lake and Paradox Lake Associations.
 This eight hour course is free of charge.
 Taking the course and passing the test entitles young boaters between the ages of 10 and 16 to operate a motorboat without the supervision of an adult.
 It is also the course that is required for all operators of personal watercraft (PWCs).